 Maintenance: For reporting issues which need correction, use the contact information.

-IHO Product Specification Maintenance
+HO Product Specification Maintenance

 Introduction

 Changes to S-111 will be released by the IHO as a new edition, revision, or clarification.

 New Edition

 New Editions of S-111 introduce significant changes.
 New Editions enable new concepts, such as the ability to support new functions or applications, or the introduction of new constructs or data types.
 New Editions are likely to have a significant impact on either existing users or future users of S-111.
 All cumulative revisions and clarifications must be included with the release of approved New Editions.